BlazerHeat/DeepBeat/README.md

 ## ⚙️ Configuration

-If deploying to Heroku make sure to create config variables `manage-app -> settings -> Reveal Config Vars (Under Config Vars)` and the fill out values in the following format
+If deploying to Heroku make sure to create config variables `manage-app -> settings -> Reveal Config Vars (Under Config Vars)` and the fill out Keys & Values in the following format

 Open `.env` and fill out the values: (Not required if deploying to Heroku)